 Under Edward VI, sovereigns, half sovereigns, and double sovereigns were struck.
 His first sovereigns, issued between January 1549 and April 1550, were only in 22 carat gold.
 From 1550 to 1553, "fine" sovereigns were once again issued with a value of thirty shillings, and also a "standard" sovereign at twenty shillings.

 Obverse of Edward VI Sovereign

 During the sole reign of Mary, "fine" sovereigns were struck with a value of thirty shillings (30/- or 30s.), but during her slightly longer joint reign with Philip, no sovereigns were issued.

 During the long reign of Elizabeth I, "fine" gold sovereigns, with a very high (99.4%) gold content, continued to be issued with a value of thirty shillings.
 A separate one pound gold coin was also issued, obviously with a value of twenty shillings.

 James I - The Unite Appears

-In the first coinage of James I, from 1603 to 1604, sovereigns of twenty shillings were issued before being discontinued, the previous pound coin was made lighter and renamed as a "unite".
+In the first coinage produced under the reign of James I, from 1603 to 1604, sovereigns of twenty shillings were issued before being discontinued, the previous pound coin was made lighter and renamed as a "unite".
 So after 115 years, this was the last sovereign to be issued until the emergence of the modern gold sovereign in 1817.